SimVascular/svFSI/README.md

    make
    ```
    Successful build will generate a solver binary, called `svFSI` in the following directory `Build/svFSI-build/bin`.

+   See INSTALL.md for detailed platform-specific instructions to install `svFSI`.

 ## Build With Trilinos